witheve/rfcs/proposed/syntax.md

   friend += #invited
 ```

 Each block is written in two phases: `match` then `action`.
 These phases mirror the two Eve commands outlined earlier.
 In the `match` phase, we ask Eve for known facts, and we might transform those facts using temporary variables.
-In the `action` phase we perform some mutation on the Eve DB to either add or remove facts.
+In the `action` phase we perform some action on the Eve DB to either add or remove facts.
 Let's look at each of those phases now:

 #### Phase 1: Match